 Have you ever heard someone say…

-“Our members say they want one thing and then do another.”
+“As per Compliance vs. Commitment our members say they want one thing and then do another.”

 “We can’t make important decisions because meetings keep getting postponed.”

 “We need to change, but the leadership isn’t listening.”

 “That is a whole different department that handles that.”

 According to Peter Senge’s book The Fifth Discipline: The Art & Practice of The Learning Organization there are 3 levels of involvement in any organization.
 These include commitment, enrolled, and compliant.
 Let me define each one, uncover levels of participation and give you some action items to follow up on.